Championship play-offs 2023: Fixtures, dates & teams in contention

 facebooktwitterreddit

-The 2022/23 Championship season is entering its second act and a number of sides are marking down dates for the play-offs at the end of the regular campaign.
+The 2022/23 Championship season is approaching its conclusion and a number of sides are marking down dates for the play-offs at the end of the regular campaign.

 Automatic promotion to the Premier League is guaranteed by finishing in the top two, leaving those who finish slightly below to scrap it out in two-legged semi finals and then a final played at Wembley.